randomtruffles/Dominion_League/resources.md

 * **Black Market**: The Black Market deck is made up of exactly 60 unused Kingdom cards that do not have any setup.
 The Black Market deck will also not have cards that require setup not already required by other Kingdom cards.
 For example, it will not have cards that require Potion or Ruins unless another card in the Kingdom already needs those things.
 Players do not get to know what cards start in the Black Market deck.
 When you play Black Market, the un-bought cards are put back in a random order, and the Black Market deck is shuffled once all the cards from it have been revealed once.
 * **Way of the Mouse**: Way of the Mouse will not set aside cards with setup or cards that when played using Way of the Mouse would be as useful or less useful than other Ways (e.g. Moat).
 * **Riverboat**: Riverboat will not set aside cards that are useless or confusing (e.g. Small Castle).

+### Duration rules

+Duration cards are not discarded in Clean-up if they have something left to do on a future turn; they stay in play until the Clean-up of the last turn that they do something.
+If a Duration card leaves play somehow, it stops doing things on future turns.
+Additionally, if a Duration card is played extra times by a card such as Mastermind, that card also stays in play until the Duration card is discarded, to track the fact that the Duration card was played extra times; and that effect also ends if that card somehow leaves play.

 ## Previous errata